 About the blog

-The purpose of this blog is to document some of Mike’s research.
-The goal is to encourage a greater interest in science and share methods to help others along.
-As Mike has now finished his PhD, what appears on this blog will move away from snow topics, but stay close to working with data using open source tools.
+This blog began in 2014 to document some of Mike’s snow research, with the goal to encourage greater interest in science.
+As Mike has now finished his PhD, topics on this blog are not just about snow, but are still about working with open data and using open source tools.

-If you enjoy reading this blog please subscribe to updates using the RSS link on the right and follow Mike on twitter: @MikeRSpencer.
-You can also visit Mike’s homepage: http://mikerspencer.com/.
-If you’ve found this blog useful, please consider supporting Mike’s work with a donation (button on the top right).
+If you enjoy reading this blog please subscribe to updates using the RSS link below and follow Mike on twitter: @MikeRSpencer.
+You can also visit Mike’s homepage: http://mikerspencer.com/ for more information.
+If you’ve found this blog useful, please consider supporting Mike’s work with a donation (button at the bottom of this page).

 About the author